MichaelCurrin/learn-to-code/intro_to_coding.md

 - More modern languages are usually "object-oriented", which can make them more natural to conceptualize (the objects might map to real-world entities like users and images).
 These are usually easier to pick-up.
 - Note that there are over 200 programming languages and they can generally are do similar tasks.
 Some just make it easier or convenient to do certain things.
 Some have a lot of support in terms of meetups, online forums and documentation and continued development (fixes and features).
 An important part of choosing a language is knowing if there are open-source libraries for you to download and use in your application to save you having to write it yourself.
 Newer languages or those with a smaller following usually have fewer libraries.
 - The popular modern languages are:
-	- Java - server-side applications and user interfaces, also websites
+	- Java - server-side applications and user interfaces, also websites.
 	- C# (C Sharp) - as above
 	- Python - as above, but with particular growing interest around Data Science, web scraping, automation, machine learning and the Internet of Things (IoT).
 	- C++ (C Plus Plus) - often used for games or high-performance computing.
-	- Ruby - Fullstack web development, but also capable of
+	- Ruby - Fullstack web development
-	- PHP
+	- PHP - also fullstack.
-	- JavaScript-
+	- JavaScript - This started as a language that can only run in the browser, but now developers are using JavaScript on the server side, known as Node or NodeJS.
+So now JavaScript can be used on the backend, or frontend, or both.

 ### Web development